yuvrajiro/imbalanced-spdf/docs/_build/html/_sources/index.rst.txt

         :link: api/index
         :link-type: doc

-        The API reference guide provides a detailed description of the imbalanced_spbdf API, including available classes, functions, and their parameters.
+        The API reference guide provides a detailed description of the imbalanced_spdf API, including available classes, functions, and their parameters.

     .. grid-item-card:: Contributing :fas:`code`
         :link: contributing
         :link-type: doc

         Found a typo in the documentation?
 Have ideas for new features?
 We welcome your contributions!
-The contributing guidelines will help you set up a development environment and submit your changes to the imbalanced_spbdf team.
+The contributing guidelines will help you set up a development environment and submit your changes to the imbalanced_spdf team.

 .. toctree::